RipcordSoftware/ApplicationThreadPool/README.md

 # ThreadPool
-An application thread pool for .NET or Mono
+An application thread pool for .NET or Mono.

+Features:
+* Set the number of threads in the pool at runtime
+* Gives all the threads a useful name
+* Create as many pools as you like
+* Worker threads can be foreground or background
+* You can set the thread priority of the workers

 # Example
 The short example below can be found in the examples directory in this repo.